 University of Guelph

 Natasha holds a Certificate in Adult Education from George Brown College.
-Fluent in Spanish, she has lived in Cuba, Ecuador, and Uruguay.
+Fluent in Spanish, she has studied, lived or worked in Cuba, Ecuador, and Uruguay.

 Kennis Fung